Management: Australasia and Non-Exclusive Asia

 The Guardian, 5 March 2009

-New Zealand Soprano Anna Leese completed a Bachelor of Music degree with First Class Honours at the University of Otago.
-Anna is the recipient of an impressive number of Australasian awards and prizes, including the Royal Overseas League Vocal competition (being named best overseas competitor in the same competition) and the Richard Tauber Prize as well as the Maggie Teyte and Sybil Tutton awards.
-Anna has also represented New Zealand in the Cardiff Singer of the World competition and is now a vocal tutor and doctoral candidate at Otago University, where she is researching co-composition between singers and conductors in Aotearoa NZ.
+Soprano Anna Leese is the recipient of an impressive number of Australasian awards and prizes, including the Royal Overseas League Vocal competition (being named best overseas competitor in the same competition) and the Richard Tauber Prize as well as the Maggie Teyte and Sybil Tutton awards.
+Anna represented New Zealand in the Cardiff Singer of the World competition and is now a vocal tutor and doctoral candidate at Otago University, where she is researching co-composition between singers and conductors in Aotearoa NZ.

 Since graduating from London's RCM Benjamin Britten International Opera School, Anna has performed at the Royal Opera House Covent Garden as Tamiri (II Re Pastore), Musetta (La bohème), Micaela (Carmen), First Lady (Die Zauberflöte) and Echo (Ariadne auf Naxos).
 Other roles have included Musetta with the Canadian Opera Company and at the Royal Albert Hall; Antonia (Les contes d’Hoffmann) for Opera Köln; Tatyana (Eugene Onegin) for Flanders Opera; Biancofiore (Francesca di Rimini), Suzel (L’amico Fritz) and Tatyana for Opera Holland Park; and Countess (Le Nozze di Figaro) and Fiordiligi (Cosi fan tutte) with the Classical Opera Company, UK.
 In New Zealand she has performed Ilia (Idomeneo), Cleopatra (Giulio Cesare), Tatyana, Majenka (The Bartered Bride) and Donna Elvira (Don Giovanni).